 How to recognize whether or not your soap is cold-processed?

-Refer to the INCI ingredient list.
+To recognize whether a soap is as gentle for your skin barrier as possible (cold-processed): refer to the INCI ingredient list.
 If it’s industrially made you’ll see ingredients such as:

 SODIUM PALMATE (from Palm oil) followed by SODIUM PALM KERNELATE.
 Or SODIUM TALLOWATE (from animal tallow) followed by SODIUM PALM KERNELATE or SODIUM COCOATE.

 There will likely be a list of synthesized preservatives (yep, even in soap!) like Sodium benzoate, MIT, CMIT … dyes, as well ‘fragrance’ which refers to synthetic scents.

 And, if you want to evaluate your soaps at home, just like any natural cosmetic, a cold-process soap made with high quality oils goes rancid after a couple years and looses its aroma.
 As opposed to industrial soap that seems to smell of perfume for decades (if you’ve ever brought home a hotel soap you know what I’m referring to!).